 Expect to pay for some things, but not everything (for more on this, we’ll do a full breakdown article of financial obligations another time).
-In general, expect to pay for your dress, shoes and possibly accessories.
+In general, expect to pay for your dress, shoes, and possibly accessories.
 Also save for events like the shower and the bachelorette party, as well as the shower and wedding gifts.

 Sure, there are expenses and obligations, but whatever you do, don’t complain to the bride.
 Vent to your mom, your sister, or keep it to yourself.
 This is her moment, and let her have it.
 (Wedding Guys Wisdom: you might be the bride someday so you’ll appreciate it then when she reciprocates the silence).

 It’s really helpful to the bride to get along with the rest of the bridal party.
 You might know them well, and you might not, but leading up to the wedding you’ll be seeing them at various events, and it helps if you’re at least cordial with each other.
-We know this can get awkward, so we’ve written an article on Fun Activities you can do with you Bridesmaids to help break the ice.
+We know this can get awkward, so we’ve written an article on Fun activities you can do with your Bridesmaids to help break the ice.

 Believe it or not, it is your obligation to go to as many events as possible.
-They are not optional, unless you live far away or have extenuating circumstances.
+They are not optional unless you live far away or have extenuating circumstances.
 And be on time!
 Straggling in late to the shower is just rude

 Come wedding day, you really need to be there for the bride.
-Whether it’s to listen to last minute jitters or help bustle a train, you were asked to be in the bridal party, and now’s the time to help out when you can.
+Whether it’s to listen to last-minute jitters or help bustle a train, you were asked to be in the bridal party, and now’s the time to help out when you can.
 It’s also a time their might be stressful moments, so being there for the bride is a great way to show support.